By Nelis Wolmarans

 Rona’s Quest for Wildlife Photography

 Another fantastic capture and we were once again bumbling on our way to off-set the time spent on the bird photography with some other wildlife photography for Rona.
 As the vehicle crested the rise, right next to the road was a large male Ostrich in full breeding plumage.
-Our driver-guide who by now knew not to pass by any bird photography opportunities, hit the brakes hard.
+Our driver-guide who by now knew not to pass by any bird or wildlife photography opportunities, hit the brakes hard.
 The sudden stop caused us all to slide forward in our seats, not unlike the contestants participating in a game of musical chairs.
 Owen jumped up first with camera in hand whilst both Rona and I were still trying to compose ourselves.